-Brutal Maze is a hack and slash game with fast-paced action and a minimalist art style.
+Brutal Maze is a thrilling shoot 'em up game with minimalist art style.

 - Being highly portable.